-Total S A : adopts a new Climate Ambition to Get to Net Zero by 2050 | MarketScreener
+Total S A : Adopts a New Climate Ambition to Get to Net Zero by 2050 | MarketScreener

-Paris - Total announces today its ambition to get to net-zero emissions by 2050 together with society for its global business across its production and energy products used by its customers..
+Total (Paris:FP) (LSE:TTA) (NYSE:TOT) announces today its ambition to get to net-zero emissions by 2050 together with society for its global business across its production and energy products used by its customers.

 Three major steps to get Total to Net Zero:

-Net Zero across all its production and energy products used by its customers in Europe2 by 2050 or sooner (scope 1+2+3)
+2. Net Zero across all its production and energy products used by its customers in Europe(2) by 2050 or sooner (scope 1+2+3)

 This ambition is supported by the strategy to develop Total as a broad-energy company, with oil and gas, low-carbon electricity and carbon-neutrality solutions as integrated parts of its business.
 Total firmly believes this low-carbon strategy provides a competitive advantage which creates long term value for its shareholders.